HotCakeX/Harden-Windows-Security/.github/CONTRIBUTING.md

 ## Code Style

 If your PR includes C# code, make sure it adheres to the coding styles enforced by the .editorconfig files located in the respective project directories.
 This helps maintain consistency across the codebase.

+## Type of Code

+Contributions should be written in C# or lower-level languages if necessary.
+Higher-level scripting languages are not suitable for this project.